 Every month I worked as hard as I could to make as much money as I could, and then I sent a big portion of what I earned to my creditors.

 What is it for you?
-If you could accomplish just one financial goal this year – one goal that would radically improve your life – what would you choose?
+If you could accomplish just one financial goal this year – one goal that would greatly improve your life – what would you choose?

 Are you willing to go after it?
 Are you willing to do the work?
 Even when it doesn’t feel good?
 Even when you can’t see any progress?
 Every single day?